7 Best Crutches of 2026

 The buyer’s guide factors above address the six core selection criteria that determine clinical appropriateness and safety.
 Two additional considerations bridge the gap between specification analysis and real-world use.

 The first is the distinction between the acute phase and the rehabilitation phase.
 In the immediate post-surgical period — typically the first one to two weeks — pain, swelling, and limited weight-bearing create specific crutch demands: stability over everything, simple mechanism, and the ability to manage with instruction from a caregiver.
-Standard axillary crutches serve this phase well.
+The BodyMed and Drive Medical axillary crutches serve this phase well, and patients managing concurrent pain often benefit from pairing crutches with a TENS unit or heating pad for symptom management.
 As patients transition to partial weight-bearing and begin formal physical therapy, the crutch requirements change: lighter weight, more natural gait, better grip ergonomics, and the ability to carry objects become priorities.
 This is the appropriate point to consider transitioning to a forearm crutch, a knee scooter, or for below-knee patients, the iWALK.
 Planning this transition ahead of time rather than at the moment of need avoids delayed equipment procurement during a recovery-critical window.

 The second consideration is fall prevention as an explicit design criterion.
 Crutch-related falls are a significant cause of secondary injury and re-hospitalization after orthopedic surgery.
 Anti-slip rubber tips in good condition are the most impactful single safety feature — standard tips should be inspected weekly and replaced when the tread pattern shows 50% wear.
+The Drive Medical in this review wears tips faster than competitors and warrants more frequent replacement attention.
 Ice crutch tips are available on Amazon for under $15 and are essential for patients in winter climates who will navigate any outdoor surface between November and March.
 Non-slip bath mats and removal of household throw rugs are environmental modifications that reduce fall risk more than any product upgrade.

 Buyer's Guide